networknt/light-doc/content/en/concern/limit.md

 reviewed: true
 ---

 Although our framework can potentially handle millions of requests per second, some public-facing APIs might be a good idea to enable this handler to limit the concurrent requests to a certain level to avoid DDOS attacks.

+When the http-sidecar, light-router or light-proxy is used inside a corporate network for a slow backend API, this handler can be used to throttle the request to protect the backend API from being overwhelmed.

 As this handler will impact the overall performance a little bit, it is not configured as default in the [light-codegen](https://github.com/networknt/light-codegen).
-You must config the feature as true in your light-codegen config.json or update the config later in the deployment phase.
+You must config the feature as true in your light-codegen config.yaml/config.json or update the config later in the deployment phase.

-## Dependency
+### Dependency

-The following dependency needs to be added to pom.xml in your project to use the handler.
+To use the handler, the following dependency needs to be added to pom.xml in your project.

 1.6.x release with JDK8
 ```